marcduiker/azure-functions-university/README.md

 Welcome to Azure Functions University! 🎓

-This repository contains everything you need to learn about Azure Functions &lt;⚡&gt; and complements the learning videos made by [Gwyneth](https://twitter.com/madebygps) and [Marc](https://twitter.com/marcduiker):
+This repository contains everything you need to learn about Azure Functions &lt;⚡&gt; and complements the learning videos made by [Marc](https://twitter.com/marcduiker) and an amazing group of [contributors](https://github.com/marcduiker/azure-functions-university/graphs/contributors)!

-- [Made by GPS](https://www.twitch.tv/madebygps) Twitch channel (Gwyneth Peña-Siguenza).
 - [Serverless on Azure](https://www.youtube.com/c/marcduiker-serverless) YouTube channel (Marc Duiker).

 ## Lessons